 The VGF grant primarily helps with the high fixed costs faced by young newcomers.
 An office space at the Bavarian Film Centre is financed for 24 months.
 Grantees do not need their own secretary, as the office is always staffed when they are out doing research, at project meetings, or filming.
 There are no expensive investments in furniture, photocopiers, or telephone systems: everything is covered by the grant.
 Additionally, personal support and advice are offered through the Bavarian Film Centre Geiselgasteig.

 The application should include an informal cover letter, a C.V., and a detailed project plan.
 Documents must be submitted in digital form via email (max.
 10 MB) to the Bavarian Film Centre.

-The VGF grant is awarded by an independent advisory council made up of Uli Aselmann (die film), Christian Becker (Rat Pack Filmproduktion), Julia Rappold (FFF Bavaria), Andreas Ulmke-Smeaton (SamFilm)and Anja-Karina Richter (Bavarian Film Centre).
+The VGF grant is awarded by an independent advisory council made up of Uli Aselmann (die film), Christian Becker (Rat Pack Filmproduktion), Andreas Ulmke-Smeaton (SamFilm) and Anja-Karina Richter (Bavarian Film Centre).